wagtail/wagtail/docs/reference/pages/model_reference.rst

         (foreign key to Locale)

-        This foreign key links to the `Locale` object that represents the page's language.
+        This foreign key links to the ``Locale`` object that represents the page language.

     .. attribute:: translation_key